Versions and upgrades

 We recommend testing your firmware on new releases to assure compatibility, even if you decide not to release that version to your entire fleet.

-Because it is very difficult to downgrade Device OS, we recommend testing candidates on devices that you have easy physical access to so you can downgrade by USB if necessary.
+Because it is very difficult to downgrade Device OS OTA, we recommend testing candidates on devices that you have easy physical access to so you can downgrade by USB if necessary.
 Deploying on non-critical test devices where it is OK if the device is not fully functional until appropriate fixes are made is also a good alternative.
 Once the final release version of a rc version is released we recommend moving all devices off the rc version.

 Upgrading Device OS